dogeared/okta-developer-docs/packages/@okta/vuepress-site/code/java/spring/index.md

 ### 4. Build Okta into a Spring Boot App

-1. You'll be working with a Spring Boot sample from [this github repo](https://github.com/okta/samples-java-spring){target="_blank" rel="noopener noreferrer"}.
+1. You'll be working with a Spring Boot sample from [this github repo](https://github.com/okta/samples-java-spring).
 2. From your terminal, execute the following:

 	```bash